 Litter box location

 Make sure to put the litter box away from your cat food bowl or water fountain.
 Also, don’t put the litter box where your cat usually take a rest either.
 Cats are very clean animals so the litter box must be always away from these places.
 Avoid putting the litter box where there is high traffic in the house, cats don’t like that.
 They need tranquility when doing their business.
+In my article choosing the location of your cat’s litter box I explain in detail the best way to accommodate the cat litter box in your home.

 Your cat stress could be related to the following situations: